 A new generation stands up, carrying the legacy of those before.
 Thank you for your service.https://t.co/e0ogKQ0Ugb— American Veterans Center (@AVCupdate) September 7, 2021

 "Obviously, you had the noises from the fire alarms, you had basically every type of emergency vehicle, the sirens from that, and you had jets and helicopters from overhead making noise, and on top of that, just a really acrid smell from the burning jet fuel and smoke," Hanna remembered.
-She explained that service members soon arrived to evacuate the daycare since some of the staff were elderly and needed help moving the infants and toddlers from the building.
+She explained that service members soon arrived to evacuate the daycare as some of the staff were elderly and needed help moving the infants and toddlers from the building.
 The infants were loaded into cribs and carried to a park next to the Potomac River.

 On September 11, 2001, 19 terrorists hijacked four airplanes and carried out suicide attacks against targets in the U.S.— WRTV Indianapolis (@wrtv) September 11, 2019